andrew-codes/verdigris/docs/01-getting-started/01-designers.md

 Component related documentation pages; such as "usages" and "style" may be found in the component's respective `docs` directory.
 For example, `analytics` main docs may be found `./packages/analytics/docs/usage.md` or `./packages/analytics/docs/style.md`.
 Any additional component documentation pages can be added underneath a `docs` directory within the component docs directory. `./packages/analytics/docs/docs/01-some-page.md`.
 Pages are ordered by file name in the navigation.

 ## Adding New Pages

 New markdown files can be added to any docs directory.
 Additionally, new directories (with markdown files) added to `./docs` directory will show up as a navigation section and navigation items.

+## Including Images

+Images can be included in markdown; however, the files should be saved to the `./docs/assets` directory and the URL for the file should be linked as `/asests/filename.png`.